secretstartups/handbook/content/handbook/engineering/infrastructure/core-platform/systems/geo/process.md

 - Devise a high-level possible resolution approach and identify the type of bug it is
 - Roughly estimate the effort for resolution by assigning a weight

-The backlog from where the DRI engineer works are all bugs labelled with `group::geo`, `geo::planning` and `workflow::solution validation` and `type::bug` and are listed on this [Geo Bug Awaiting Triage issue board](https://gitlab.com/groups/gitlab-org/-/boards/7636877).
+The backlog from where the DRI engineer works are all bugs labeled with `group::geo`, `geo::planning` and `workflow::solution validation` and `type::bug` and are listed on this [Geo Bug Awaiting Triage issue board](https://gitlab.com/groups/gitlab-org/-/boards/7636877).
 These are the bugs that have gone through screening.

 When trying to reproduce, the engineer may recruit help from the QA stable counterpart if needed (e.g. to get help setting up a test framework and/or environment that meets the conditions to reproduce the problem).

 When in doubt about the resolution approach, the DRI engineer can ask for help from other engineers.
-If during the technical assessment, the DRI needs to ask for more information, the bug can be labelled with `awaiting feedback`
+If during the technical assessment, the DRI needs to ask for more information, the bug can be labeled with `awaiting feedback`

 Once the engineer has been able to reproduce and assigned a weight, the bug should be moved to `workflow::scheduling`

 Bugs that have been technically assessed should meet the following criteria:

-- Labelled with: `group::geo`, `geo::planning` and `workflow::scheduling`
+- labeled with: `group::geo`, `geo::planning` and `workflow::scheduling`
 - A `bug::<subtype>` label has been assigned
 - The severity label has been updated (if necessary) according to workaround options found
 - Weight value has been assigned